California lawmakers advance bill targeting molesters

 Associated Press Writer

-The bill is named after Chelsea King, a 17-year-old girl who was murdered this year in a San Diego county park.
-A convicted child molester has pleaded guilty to raping and killing King and 14-year-old Amber Dubois.
+The legislation was proposed after the slaying of 17-year-old Chelsea King in a San Diego County park.
+A convicted child molester, John Albert Gardner, pleaded guilty last week to raping and killing King and 14-year-old Amber Dubois along with assaulting another woman.

 Support Local Journalism